Geospatial Information Science and Engineering (GIScE)

 Students in the MPS program will take additional coursework in at least one of these areas, MS students will take additional coursework in at least two areas, and Ph.D. students will take additional coursework in at least three of these areas.

-In addition to courses from the four areas listed above, there is flexibility for students interested in supplementary courses.
+In addition to competence areas listed above, there is flexibility for students interested in supplementary areas.
 For example, students in the past have expanded their knowledge in geography, ecology, forestry, systems analysis, electrical/computer engineering and mathematics.
-These courses are identified in consultation with the Major Professor and Steering Committee.
+Courses from these competence areas are identified in consultation with the Major Professor and Steering Committee.

 geographic information systems, remote sensing, spatiotemporal analysis, land cover land use change, climate change, biogeography, coupled human and natural systems